-Finally, although we have excluded $\Omega$ to inspect the degree of optimization of languages for the sake of simplicity, we would like to make a point about the possible origin of the low values (compared to $\Psi$) that $\Omega$ exhibits: is their low value caused by the choice of $\tau$ as opposed to Spearman $\rho$ correlation, in the definition of $\Omega$ (\autoref{eq:Omega})?
-In \autoref{tab:omega_tau_omega_ro_pud}, we show $\Omega_\tau$, the original definition of $\Omega$, and $\Omega_\rho$, the new definition of $\Omega$ that results from replacing $\tau$ by $\rho$, and all the correlations necessary to compute them.
-The values of $\Omega_\rho$ increase with respect to those of $\Omega_\tau$, but by no more than 10\%, suggesting that the rather low values of $\Omega$ compared to those of $\Psi$, are not due to the initial choice of $\tau$ to define $\Omega$ (\autoref{eq:Omega}).
-We suspect that the low values of $\Omega_\rho$ and $\Omega_\tau$ could originate from some similarity between $\tau$ and $\rho$ (e.g. both are rank correlation scores and then both may yield low values of $\Omega$) or the fact that the template of the definition of $\Omega_\rho$ and that of $\Omega_\tau$ is the same ($\Omega_\rho$ and $\Omega_\tau$ differ only in the choice of the correlation coefficient).
-However, that issue should be the subject of further research.
+Finally, although we have excluded $\Omega$ to inspect the degree of optimization of languages for the sake of simplicity, we would like to make a point about the possible origin of the low values (compared to $\Psi$) that $\Omega$ exhibits.
+We are certain that they are not due to the choice of $\tau$ as opposed to Spearman $\rho$ correlation in the definition of $\Omega$ (\autoref{eq:Omega}).
+See \autoref{app:variant_of_Omega} for further details and a further discussion.

-\subsection{Question 5.
-What are the most and the least optimized languages of the world?}
+\subsection{Question 4.
+What are the most and the least optimized languages in our sample?}

-By means of $\Psi$, we are able to quantify the level of optimization of languages taking advantage of the fact that its is not correlated with the basic parameters ($A$, $n$, $T$) of each language.
-However, a truly fair comparison of the values of $\Psi$ in languages might be non-trivial to establish even in the parallel collection.
-Indeed, text sizes in PUD are not large enough for $\Psi$ to reach convergence, meaning that the scores computed on our sample are likely to be not fully representative of the real ones (\autoref{fig:convergence_pud}).
-Even if given its slow decreasing trend the changes are not likely to be substantial, this still has to be kept in mind when comparing languages by optimization degree.
+By means of $\Psi$, we are able to quantify the level of optimization of languages taking advantage of the fact that it is not correlated with the basic parameters ($A$, $n$, $T$) of each language.
+However, a truly ``fair'' comparison of the values of $\Psi$ in languages is hard to establish even given parallel texts.
+For one thing, text sizes in PUD are not large enough for $\Psi$ to reach convergence in all cases, meaning that the scores computed on our sample are likely not fully representative of the real ones (\autoref{fig:convergence_pud}).
+This still has to be kept in mind when comparing languages by optimization degree even knowing that $\Psi$ decays slowly once the text sample is sufficiently large.
 Besides, large samples are available for CV but parallelism is lacking and sample sizes are very heterogeneous, making cross-linguistic comparisons problematic.
-For these reasons, we here focus on PUD and make emphasis on the relative order of the languages when sorted by $\Psi$ rather than on the concrete values, assuming that the ranks of languages by $\Psi$ are more stable than their absolute value of $\Psi$ when sample size is increased.
+For these reasons, here we focus on PUD and make emphasis on the relative order of the languages when sorted by $\Psi$ rather than on the concrete values, assuming that the ranks of languages by $\Psi$ are more stable than their absolute value of $\Psi$ when sample size is increased.